jRicciL/EDA-Transcriptomic/README.md

 shiny::runApp("~/EDA-Transcriptomic/", launch.browser = TRUE)
 ```

-3. A web-app version can be used from [here](https://rjhgore-dc.shinyapps.io/Exploratory_analisys/).
-You can make or use the _toy_ dataset here and run the app on the web:
+3. A deployed version can be used from [here]( https://rjhgore-dc.shinyapps.io/stable/).
+Also, you can make or use the [_toy_ dataset](https://github.com/RJEGR/EDA-Transcriptomic/tree/master/toydata) here and run the launched app:

 ```r